YunaBlood/OdinProject/BasicRuby/README.md

 >
 >There are many method to remove elements from an array
 >
->1.
-Delete will remove all instance of the element per example if there are 2 cat in the array it will remove all cat in the array.
+>1. delete will remove all instance of the element per example if there are 2 cat in the array it will remove all cat in the array.
->2.
-Delete_at will remove the element at the index.
+>2. delete_at will remove the element at the index.
 >3. pop will remove the element at the end of the array.
 >4. shift will remove element at the beginning of the array.
 >5. uniq will remove all duplicate in an array.